GurkiratSarna/CE888-Decision-Making-Lab10/README.md

-hi
+Procfile -It tells the system that it is a heroku application (a web based application).

-Procfile -It is heroku applicatin, it is a web based application .ideea - cache file by pycharm venv - from loacal to github, you do not run anythin on the computer.
+.idea - cache file created by pycharm.